-A generational story of a mother and her four daughters who in the devastation of 9/11 come face to face with their own deception, that sets them on a path to live authentic lives.
+A generational story of a mother and her four daughters who come face to face with their own deception, after the devastation of 9/11.
+Asking themselves If They Should Die Tonight would they have honored their lives and their talents.
+This sets them on a path to find and live authentic lives.

 New York, Monday, September 10, 2001, 5:55 a.m.

 “Hey up lady, is it too early to call?”

 “When is it ever too early for you to call?”
 Randy placed the phone in the crook of her neck and headed to the kitchen.
 “What’s up Amelie?” she asked pausing before her armoire.

 “You’ll never guess who I just got off the phone with.”

 Randy shifted the phone to her other ear.
 "Let me see now…mmmm…at this time of the morning, the ghost of Schumann past!"

 “Okay.
 That’s all I’ve got.
 No twenty guesses today.
 Not in the mood.”

 “She’s passing through New York in two weeks.”

 “Good for her.
 She calls to tell you this at," Randy looked at her watch, "five minutes to six?
 Does that woman ever sleep?”